 I’ve tried googling ‘Papuri‘ using various spellings, coupling it with ‘Turkish dance’ and ‘Kurdish dance’, and came up with almost nothing.
 I did find a Papuri in the middle of a Turkish teaching YouTube of dances from Van titled Van Halk Oyunlari, so it seems Papuri to the Turks is an obscure ‘historical’ dance suitable only for performing groups.

 Ron Houston, in his 2016 Folk Dance Problem Solver, provides notes for a dance in 4 parts, called Papurı, presented to Michael Herman in 1963 as a Turkish dance by Çavit Kangöz.
 Ron adds “Subsequent presentations of Papuri-type dances have used similar figures or a subset of Kangöz’s figures.”
-Ron then goes on to state “In virtually every counry or ethnic group in the world, ethnographers took village dances to state-sponsored dance academies, where choreographers enhanced and standardized the dances for partriotic display purposes.
+Ron then goes on to state “In virtually every country or ethnic group in the world, ethnographers took village dances to state-sponsored dance academies, where choreographers enhanced and standardized the dances for patriotic display purposes.
 State ensembles and diaspora communities accepted the choreographies as valid expressions of folk art, as did American recreational international folk dancers.
 Many excellent teachers have presented dances from this Papuri genre.”

-Papuri in the Republic of Armenia
+Papuri among Armenians in Anatolia & the Republic of Armenia

 With Armenians, it’s another story!
-Whatever its origins, Armenians consider it one of their core dances.
+Whatever its origins, Armenians consider Papuri one of their core dances.
 Lind-Sinanian, in his 1985 Stockton notes, writes “PAPURI is the name of a large class of related dances done throughout Western Armenia [Eastern Anatolia – DB].
 Considerable variety in the steps and melodies existed, reflecting the different regions of Armenia.“

 Papuri in North America